cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

 gem install minitest
 ```

-**NOTE:** If you are working from a server where you don't have admin/root privilages, use the following commands to install the gems
+**NOTE:** If you are working from a server where you don't have admin/root privileges, use the following commands to install the gems

 ```bash
 gem install --user-install rake